bigsky77/dreary-dwarf/src/content/post/ldt.md

 *This work is supported by a grant from the Mina Foundation*

-The Low-Degree Test(LDT) is a fundamental tool in theoretical computer science.
-We use the LDT to break down complex mathematic structures (multivariate polynomials) into simpler parts.
-These smaller components enable us to recursively infer information about complex global structures.
-These tests appear again and again throughout zero-knowledge cryptography.
+The Low-Degree Test (LDT) is a cornerstone in theoretical computer science, particularly in the realms of cryptography and property testing.
+It allows us to verify whether a function behaves like a low-degree polynomial without fully examining it, offering a powerful tool for simplifying and understanding complex mathematical structures.
+LDTs are foundational in many zero-knowledge protocols, where they ensure that computations can be efficiently verified with minimal information leakage.

 This post draws from the Alessandro Chiesa's lecture slides[^1], Oded Goldreich's lecture notes[^2], and the *"Robust characterization of polynomials with applications to program testing"*[^3] paper where these techniques were first discussed.